projectgus/yamdwe/README.md

   the dokuwiki `data/conf/users.auth.php` file and other data/conf files.

 * The search index needs to be manually rebuilt with the contents of the new pages.
 The [searchindex plugin](https://www.dokuwiki.org/plugin:searchindex) can do this.

+# Known Issues

+Please check the [Issues list on github](https://github.com/projectgus/yamdwe/issues) to see what's going on.

+If you do find a bug or have trouble exporting a wiki then please open an issue there and I (or other yamdwe users) can try and help you out.

+## Submitting Good Bug Reports

+If the bug is with some Mediawiki markup that doesn't provide the expected Dokuwiki markup, for a good bug report please include:

+* Excerpt of the Mediawiki markup causing the problem.
+* Desired Dokuwiki markup output.
+* Actual (problematic) Dokuwiki output from yamdwe.

+## Better Bug Reports?

+Want to put a huge smile on my face and get a massive karma dose by submitting an even better bug report?
+Are you comfortable using git & github?

+* Fork the yamdwe repository on github.
+* Add a test case directory under tests/ and place the problematic Mediawiki markup into a file `mediawiki.txt`, and the desired correct Dokuwiki output into `dokuwiki.txt`.
+* Run `wikicontent_tests.py` to verify that the incorrect output you expected is printed as part of the test failure.
+* Add a commmit which adds the new test case directory.
+* Submit a Pull Request for the test failure.
+Use the Pull Request description field to explain the problem.

+## Best Bug Reports?

+If you want to outclass even that bug report, your commit could also add a fix for the conversion problem in yamdwe, so all tests pass including the new one you added! *A+++ would accept Pull Request again!*

+Don't worry if you don't want to perform any extra steps though, any (polite) bug report is always welcome!